-Rather than to clearly examine the medical practices which are being foisted upon the people, and to make cogent, intelligent recommendations, our medical society is instead being strongly influenced by the corporate entities that are poised not to improve the health of the country, but to improve the financial health of its stockholders.
-Too much influence, money and legislative power has been put into the hands of these corporations, and now we are paying the price.
-The fox is in charge of the proverbial henhouse.
+Our medical society is being strongly influenced by the corporate entities that are there to improve the financial health of its stockholders rather than the health of the general population.
+Too much influence, money and legislative power has been but into the hands of these corporations.
+We are now paying the price.

-Case in point.
-Let’s look at the diagnosis of “depression”.
+Let’s look at the diagnosis of “depression.”
 The extent of the conventional medical thought process has already ended by time that you read this sentence.
 “The individual is depressed.
 S/he needs an antidepressant.”
 Now grab the prescription pad!
-Done thinking, let’s get treating!
+Done thinking, get treating!

-But what if one were to take a moment to recall that multiple other forces are in play that could be contributory to a clinical presentation of depression?
-Strong medical data exists that relates a sense of depression to personal and social issues, life changes such as a loss of a family member or a divorce, drug use and stress.
-Additional data strongly correlates depression with more tangible things, such as inflammation, infection, or metabolic disorders.
-Elevated insulin, a state easily modified through dietary changes, has been strongly associated with depression, as have nutritional deficiencies of substances such as vitamin D, SAM-e, alpha lipoic acid, B vitamins and tryptophan.
+Additional data strongly correlates depression with more tangible things such as inflammation, infection or metabolic disorders.
+Elevated insulin, a state easily modified through dietary changes, has been strongly associated with depression.
+Nutritional deficiencies of substances such as vitamin D, SAM-e, alpha lipoic acid, B vitamins and tryptophan have also been associated.
 Maybe your depression could be modified with fish oils, anti-inflammatories or herbs?
 These have all been well studied.
-So when in the course of modern medicine did we begin to turn off our brains and to simply cow to the newest, most cleverly promoted drug?
+When during modern medicine did we begin to turn off our brains and cow to the newest, most cleverly promoted drug?

-The average American is probably oblivious to the unending barrage of marketing from the big Pharm companies comes across their physician’s desk over the course of the year.
-Most large medical offices are seeing weekly if not daily introductions to a new drug or therapy- delivered by the advertising department of the drug company.
-Unfortunately this information is not being delivered in an unbiased way.
-The physicians, within the extent of the law, are effectively being bribed to prescribe.
-Unlike the halcyon days of the past, when we physicians were literally taken on junkets sponsored by the drug companies, the dissemination of information- with the perks- has become much more subtle and insidious.
+The average American is probably oblivious to the unending marketing from the big Pharm companies that come across their physician’s desk over the course of a year.
+Most large medical offices are seeing daily or weekly introductions to a new drug or therapy delivered by the advertising department of the pharmaceutical company.
+Unfortunately, this information is being delivered in a biased way.
+The physicians, within the law, are being bribed to prescribe.

-Similar temptations occur in the office place, where some offices routinely schedule lunches with the sales force of the newest, greatest drug.
-Drug “reps” are uniformly attractive, well dressed, well coiffed, and arrive not only with lunch for the staff, but a variety of sundries, tokens and tchotchkes all cleverly designed to sway the prescriber’s attention to the recommendation of the sponsor’s drug.
-I have seen lunch spaces strewn with logo hats, pens, note pads, rulers, key chains, books, penlights, and mugs following a presentation.
+Similar temptations occur in the office.
+Routine scheduled lunches with the sales force of the newest, greatest drug.
+Attractive, well-dressed drug “reps” arrive with lunch, and a variety of tokens all cleverly designed to sway the prescriber’s attention to the recommendation of the sponsor’s drug.
+I have seen lunch spaces strewn with logo hats, pens, note pads, rulers, key chains, books, penlights and mugs following a presentation.
 These trinkets are for the staff.
-The new textbook, event tickets, and pre-printed prescription pads all reside securely in the office of the physician.
+The new textbook, event tickets and pre-printed prescription pads all reside securely in the physician’s office.